tsoding/rendering-video-in-c-with-ffmpeg/README.md

 ### Raw Example

-This example generates video by filling out memory with raw pixels.
+This example generates video by filling up memory with raw pixels.
 It uses [olive.c](https://github.com/tsoding/olive.c) library for that.

 ```console
 $ ./build_raw.sh